 The spa is in on the lower ground floor of this Mallorca mansion; a purpose-built wellness area with a surprising amount of space.
 Access or at least windows are promised onto the garden, to draw in the notion of nature, healing and wellness.

-The property is being developed with private investment, but looks set to be managed by Puro Group, the people behind the famous sparkling white beach clubs and the nearby boutique hotel in Palma’s old town.
+The property is being developed with private investment, but at the time of my visit it was set to be managed by Puro Group, the people behind the famous beach clubs and the nearby boutique hotel in Palma’s old town.
 This is an interesting project for them.
+Probably a challenge.
 Their heritage is providing cool, stylish environments – but they are not really in the ultra-luxury sector.
 This new project is being positioned at the high end; there will be no margin for error when attracting high net worth guests.
 Gastronomy, service and property maintenance will have to be flawless; a challenge I hope that Puro Group will embrace with great success.

 Well, this property will be transformed once the finishing touches can be added.
 The decoration, the lighting, the artwork, and the accessories like books in the library will truly put the life back into this historic building.